 Follow the SAVE ME steps below to respond.

-If the person must be left unattended at any time, put them in the recovery position.
+If the person is unconscious and must be left unattended at any time, put them in the recovery position.

 Stimulate, Airway, Ventilate, Evaluate, Medication, and Evaluate.
+Ensure the area is safe for yourself